Icilio Federico Joni 1866 To 1946. Italian. Painted Wood Tavolette Book Cover Binding In The Biccherna Aesthetic. Framed. Siena. Sienese. Tuscany.

 One on the many areas in which Joni excelled was the creation of the Tavolette di Biccherna.
 By around he 1890 he was a skilled produced of imitation “Gothic” altarpieces and he received a commission to create a book cover in imitation of those found on a Tavole di Biccherna.
 Although he had never visited the city archives to inspect the originals, he soon established a lucrative business of faking these covers.
 Ironically, his bindings are in fact anachronistic as from 1459 the wooden panels began to be bound with leather, yet Joni gave his wooden panel bindings dates post-1459.
 His undetected imitation bindings have graced some of the greatest book collections, including those of Hoe and Wilmerding.
 Joni later boasted of incidents in which local police were alerted to books purportedly stolen from Siena Cathedral or the state archives, only to discover they were by Joni.
 Even recognised as imitations, they had great cachet, as the commission by Lady Wantage for a binding in 1904 demonstrates.

 Joni and his fellow “fakers” were sometimes quite legitimately called upon to apply their skills to make faithful copies of genuine works, for instance, when an owner wished to sell an original but keep a less valuable version.
 The existence of such copies inevitably led to a considerable degree of confusion, with some copies coming to be regarded as originals and vice versa.
 Some of Joni’s works were so admired – whether with or without the knowledge that they were fakes is unclear – that they were assiduously copied by other artists, creating a subgenre of fakes of fakes.
 Overall, only a relatively small part of Joni’s production consisted of direct copies, his “original” fakes being harder to detect.
-Indeed, he took some pride in the idea that he was making something new, and wrote that an artist “who creates a work of art of his own, in imitation of the style of an old master, is not a forger; he is at worst an imitator, and he is creating something of his own”.
+Indeed, he took some pride in the idea that he was making something new, and wrote that an artist “who creates a work of art of his own, in imitation of the aesthetic of an old master, is not a forger; he is at worst an imitator, and he is creating something of his own”.

 Joni wrote his autobiography (Memories of a Painter of Antique Pictures) despite being offered a substantial sum to desist by a large consortium of Italian art dealers, who did not want him to reveal the ‘goings-on” of the trade in antiquities.
 Joni’s autobiography has been described as a small masterpiece in ambiguity, of things said, not said and implied.
 It was first published in 1932, and an English version was published in 1936.
 In it he openly described his forgery work.